Suffering from Success: Strategies for Managing Growth and Avoiding Burnout

 Interpersonal symptoms Limited communication, social withdrawal, lack of humor, poor client interactions, and dehumanization.

-Recognizing these signs of burnout when you’re suffering from success is key to preventing it from taking over your work life like a rogue wave
+Recognizing these signs of burnout when you’re suffering from success is key to preventing it from taking over your work life like a rogue wave.

 Setting achievable goals

-First, let’s get those good vibes flowing with a bit of optimism.
-Next, instead of setting “realistic” goals, let’s set some outrageously ambitious ones!
-Think big and dream even bigger.
-Don’t worry about the how just yet.
-Let’s focus on the what.
-Once you’ve got those big, audacious goals, let’s break them down into smaller and more easily manageable tasks.
+Once you’ve set those big, audacious goals, let’s break them down into smaller, more manageable tasks.
 Prioritizing those smaller goals with high scores for both impact and ease will help ensure success.
 Project prioritization can be based on a variety of factors, such as:

 • The type of organization involved in the project